ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 At Aurora, I am part of our Technology Foundations team, building tooling and infrastructure to improve developer experience and productivity.
-While most of core technology is written in C++, we have a variety of web applications for visualization, simulation, logistics management, and other purposes.
+While most of core technology is written in C++, we have a variety of web applications for visualization, simulation, logistics management, and many other purposes.
 My team and I help accelerate the development of those applications by maintaining core libraries and improving shared components such as our build system toolchain.